Adjunct Physics Instructor – Fall 2026 semester (Aug 25- Dec 10): Physics II

 DUTIES

-Assist in the development of learning materials, by preparing syllabus and lesson plans and maintaining records to monitor student progress, achievement and attendance.
+Assist in the development of learning materials, by preparing syllabuses and lesson plans and maintaining records to monitor student progress, achievement and attendance.

-Participate in the development, administration and marking of exams and other assessments.
+Develop, administer and mark exams and other assessments.

 Provide advice and support to students.